 You don't need to boil the ocean.
 Here's a practical timeline for going from evaluation to live program.

-Weeks 1-2: Audit Your Current Partnerships
+Weeks 1-2: Audit Your Current Referral Relationships

 Before you touch any software, document what you have: